The question is not “Is the climate changing?” or “is it getting warmer?”. These are fairly uncontroversial questions and less important than these:

 - What if ….the small but many effects of hundreds of our activities (associated with changes in landscapes, de-forestation, pollution of land and water) are stronger drivers of global climate than CO2?

 - What if ….natural mechanisms dwarf mankind’s ability to change the climate?

 Many of us “CO2 blamers” are currently blaming CO2 for heating up the planet – but what if ….we get it wrong and it’s something else?

-What if we discover it too late or never because we did not look any further because we ran out of resources looking for it?
-We could have used our resources to limit the impact of humans in general (pollution, toxic waste.. ) or even think seriously about changing the economic system - instead we messed up to suffer the consequences of putting all eggs in one basket.
+What if we discover the true source of climate change too late or never because we did not look any further – because we ran out of resources looking for it?
+We could have used our resources to limit the impact of humans in general (pollution, toxic waste.. ) or even think seriously about changing the economic system – instead we messed up to suffer the consequences of putting all eggs in one basket.

 Surely, our scientists would not make such a mistake.
 Surely, these smart and well-educated people would say clearly if they didn’t know the real cause for climate change or if there are possibly other causes man-made or not.
 Surely, we can trust the scientific method.
 The scientific method cannot be misguided by opinions, since all that matters using this method is hard reproducible data and theories suggesting causation.
 And of course, data and theory can be both verified and falsified.

 Thousands of scientists cannot possibly conspire into bending the scientific method in the same direction – so why should we not trust the scientific method here?
 Why believe the “CO2 defenders” who (we are told) are the minority?

 I believe, the problem lies in the following assumptions when it comes to the CO2 issue.
 Many of which are often falsely believed to be clearly true:

 Assumption 1: It would be very difficult to manipulate most scientists to favour a specific outcome. (not true)

 Assumption 2: The greenhouse effect can be measured and reproduced both in the laboratory and the real atmosphere. (not true)